Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Data

-An established practice for detection of methane leak events in hyperspectral data uses the so-called methane enhancement products (generally the estimates of methane concentration above background levels).
+An established practice for the detecting methane leak events in hyperspectral data uses so-called methane enhancement products (generally, estimates of methane concentration above background levels).
 These are classical target detection products computed from the source hyperspectral data.
 One such family of methods uses the matched filter (MF) operator.
 Matched filters are used to search for target spectral signatures in hyperspectral data.
 In the context of methane leak detection, we use a methane signature calculated from HITRAN absorption coefficients \citep{BROWN2013201_HITRAN}.

 Matched filter products therefore reduce the hyperspectral datacube into a single band of information representing the enhancement of methane above the background level.
 These enhancement maps can then be used by trained specialists or by machine learning models.
-These products include several error sources, including instrument noise, but also artifacts from surface materials that are spectrally similar to methane.
-These so-called confounders typically include artificial structures such as roads and solar panels, as well as natural features such as mountain ranges or dunes in the desert.
+These products include several error sources, such as instrument noise, as well as artifacts from surface materials that are spectrally similar to methane.
+These so-called confounders typically include artificial structures such as roads and solar panels, as well as natural features such as mountain ranges and desert dunes.

-Several variants of matched filter products were proposed to reduce these confounder effects.
-The algorithm called Mag1c \citep{foote2020fast_mag1c} proposes iterative re-computation of matched filters and adjusting of parameters for background estimation.
-The recently proposed wide-window matched filter (WMF) \citep{roger2023wide_MF} instead uses a wider spectral range of source hyperspectral data to better represent the background of the scene.
+Several variants of matched-filter products were proposed to reduce these confounding effects.
+The algorithm called Mag1c \citep{foote2020fast_mag1c} proposes iterative recomputation of matched filters and parameter adjustment for background estimation.
+The recently proposed wide-window matched filter (WMF) \citep{roger2023wide_MF} instead uses a wider spectral range of the source hyperspectral data to better represent the scene background.
 More concretely, we use the product referred to as MF SWIR by \citep{roger2023wide_MF} computed from the following extended spectral ranges in EMIT data: 976.9nm - 1260nm and the full 1330nm - 2441.1nm.

 Figure \ref{fig:products_vs} shows an example visualisation of the three methane enhancement products.
-In our work, we compute all these matched filter products for all samples in the considered datasets.
+In our work, we compute all matched-filter products for all samples in the datasets considered.
 This enables us to compare methods using any of these classical products.